JamesxFarris/SVG-generator/README.md

 ## Description

-The SVG Generator is built using an inquirer database to grab basic info from the user and generate an SVG based on the information provided.
+The SVG Generator is built using an inquirer interface to grab basic info from the user and generate an SVG based on the information provided.
 The generator can create 3 different shapes that contain 3 letters and colored elements.

 ## Table of Contents